mikerockett/weasyprint/readme.md

 $service = WeasyPrint::prepareSource($source);
 ```

 Similar to dependency injection, using the Facade will give you an instance of the WeasyPrint service singleton.
 The Facade resolves to the Factory contract which, in turn, provides you with the singleton.
+From this point, the behaviour remains exactly as it would with dependency injection.
+That is, you will receive a newly cloned instance of the service when any of the prior methods are called.
+See the notes on [immutability](#immutability) for more information.

 To change the configuration, you may call the `mergeConfig` method, just as you would with dependency injection.